-Those new to outdoor adventures might be wondering if you can use Google Maps for hiking.
+Those new to outdoor adventures might be wondering if you can use Google Maps for hiking instead of buying a GPS watch.
 It’s a great tool for getting around towns and cities, so why not hills and mountains?

 Here, we assess how Google Maps works and why it is not fit for purpose when it comes to navigating mountain terrain – and can even lead people to have accidents and need to be rescued.

 Words: Francesca Donovan | Main image: Jessie Leong